Subramaniyam033/Netflix-Data-Exploration-and-Visualisation/README.md

 * for Japan and South Korea: Push mature-rated content and international titles in user homepages.
 * for India: Emphasize titles rated 14+ and above and deprioritize low-performing movie genres.
 * Promote content based on popular genres such as Anime for Japan and Romantic content for South Korea
 * Work with Japanes, korean and Indian Production firms to produce high qualtiy content in target genres.
+* While creating content take the popular director/Actors into consideration and popular actor and director combinations .